11bus11/theatre-booking/README.md

 ![Wireframe mobile](assets/wireframe-mobile.JPG)

 #### Typography
 All fonts are san serif due to it being easier to read on a screen.
-The fonts i chose were
+The fonts i chose were Mukta for the content, and Pinyon Script for "city theatre" at the top.
+It is also used for some of the text ont he log in page and the promotional image.

 ## Features
 ### Starting page